-All the above course details have been taken from CFQ website
+All the above course details have been taken from the CFQ website

 - Introduction to Python Primer: This primer consists of 8 hours of intensive training.
 You will learn a lot from this primer.
 For example, you will learn Python syntax, mathematical applications of Python & good programming practices in detail.

-- Visual Basics for Application: The primer will start with foundation knowledge of VBA and then go in complex VBA features.
+- Visual Basics for Application: The primer will start with foundation knowledge of VBA and then go into complex VBA features.

 Why should you go for this CQF exam?